 Economic Analysis for Agricultural and Environmental Sciences

-Crop Management Challenge
+Enterprise Management Challenge

-Recent Research Projects have included:
+Recent research projects have included:

 Biodiversity in organic cropping systems